-A few months before the liquidation of the camp, through the underground network, words spread that Lapins will be shot or gassed in order to erase all traces of German crimes.
+A few months before the liquidation of the camp through the underground network, words spreaded that Lapins would be shot or gassed in order to erase all traces of German crimes.
 The prisoners of various nationalities, including French, such as Anise decided to save the Polish girls, hiding them and changing their camp numbers.